🔥

 What the Pancreas Actually Looks Like

 Tap any image to expand.
-These are the visual anchors for boards.
+These are the visual anchors for clinical practice.

 Pancreas anatomy diagram